JarodMica/Vivy/README.md

 ```

 #### What is happening here and how to modify it to your own assistant:
 1. You set the ```personality``` by inputing the name of your text file and then editting the contents of the txt file name that is specified.
-What this does is "prime" the gpt-3.5 conversation and sets the **personality** of the bot.
+What this does is "prime" the ChatGPT conversation and sets the **personality** of the bot.
 All of your prompts must go in the prompts folder and I have some examples in there already.
 2. If you're using Eleven Labs for voice generation, change ```voicename``` to whatever voice you want that is available to you in Eleven Labs.
 3. Change ```save_foldername``` to whatever folder name you want your conversations to be stored as.
 It will be placed in a "conversations" folder where you will find the name of you folder in.